SAPHURAH/GEOGHANA/README.md

 ## Contributing

 We welcome contributions from the community, whether it's adding new features, improving documentation, or reporting bugs.
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to contribute to this project.
+I'm just someone in a nuclear bunker puting my Python skills to use haha :D

 ## Support